xingyu-alfred-liu/dbaAutomator/README.md

     >>> finegrid = [a, b, c]
 `filepath`: **_string_**
+Defulat: `None`
 The absolute path to the input file which defines the unit cell.
 Here we use the `in` of Quantum ESPRESSO as an example.
+If not set, input will be only searched under `datapath`.

     >>> filepath = '/TheBestUser/PATH/TO/in'

-Define the automator object.
+Now one can define the automator object.
 The initial setup will lead to creation of necessary directories, duplication of input file to directory `unitcell`, and construction of supercell.

     >>>> dba = automator(path=datadir, finegrid=finegrid, file=filepath)
     Directory dba created.